WongKit/ft-launcher/README.md

 The launcher checks the `<updateUrl>/files.md5` to determine which local files (relative to the launcher path) are missing or needed to be updated.
 Therefore, you need to upload all game/application files to a remote webserver along with the checksum file.

-You can generate the files.md5 by launching the FT_Launcher.exe **while holding the *Shift*-Key**.
+You can generate the files.md5 by dragging a directory into the FT_Launcher.exe or execute it with the directory path as a command line argument.
+Alternatively, you can start the application **while holding the *Shift*-Key**.
 You will see an additional button "Create Checksum" that lets you select a directory and build the files.md5 for you.
-Alternatively, you can drag a directory into the FT_Launcher.exe or pass its path via a command line argument.

 The launcher can also update itself, if it is part of the checksum list.